 Alan S. Bernikow has been a director since June 29, 2003.
-From 1998 to May 2003, Mr. Bernikow served as the Deputy Chief Executive Officer at Deloitte & Touche LLP where he was responsible for assisting the firm on special projects such as firm mergers and acquisitions, partner affairs and litigation matters.
-Mr. Bernikow joined Touche Ross, the predecessor firm of Deloitte & Touche LLP, in 1977, prior to which Mr. Bernikow was the National Administrative Partner in Charge for the accounting firm of J.K.
+From 1998 until his retirement in May 2003, Mr. Bernikow served as the deputy chief executive officer of Deloitte & Touche LLP where he was responsible for assisting the firm on special projects such as firm mergers and acquisitions, partner affairs and litigation matters.
+Mr. Bernikow joined Touche Ross, the predecessor firm of

+Deloitte & Touche LLP, in 1977, prior to which Mr. Bernikow was the National Administrative Partner in Charge for the accounting firm of J.K.
 Lasser & Company.
-Mr. Bernikow is a member of the board of directors of Revlon, Inc., a publicly-traded company, and Revlon Consumer Products Corporation and is chairman of the audit committee, compensation committee and stock plan committee of Revlon, Inc., a member of the board of directors of Mack-Cali Realty Corporation, a publicly-traded company, as well as the chairman of the audit committee of Mack-Cali; and is a member of the board of directors of UBS Global Asset Management (US) Inc., a wholly-owned subsidiary of UBS AG, and currently serves as chairman of its audit committee.
+Mr. Bernikow is a member of the board of directors of Revlon, Inc., a publicly-traded company, and Revlon Consumer Products Corporation and is chairman of the audit committee, compensation committee and stock plan committee of Revlon, Inc.; lead director and member of the board of directors of Mack-Cali Realty Corporation, a publicly-traded company, as well as the chairman of the audit committee of Mack-Cali; and is a member of the board of directors of UBS Global Asset Management (US) Inc., a wholly-owned subsidiary of UBS AG, and currently serves as chairman of its audit committee.
 Mr. Bernikow has also served as a member of the boards of directors of several investment funds managed by UBS.
-Mr. Bernikow is also a member of the board of directors of Florida

-Community Bank and is chairman of its audit committee and a member of its compensation committee.
-Based on Mr. Bernikow's significant financial and accounting background, including 30 years of experience in public accounting, his experience serving as a director and audit committee member, and his status as an audit committee financial expert, the Nominating and Corporate Governance Committee concluded that Mr. Bernikow has the requisite experience, qualifications, attributes and skills necessary to serve as a member of the Board.
+Mr. Bernikow is also a member of the board of directors of FCB Financial Holdings, Inc., as well as chairman of its audit committee and a member of its compensation committee.
+Based on Mr. Bernikow's significant financial and accounting background, including 30 years of experience in public accounting, his experience serving as a director and audit committee financial expert for the Company, the Nominating and Corporate Governance Committee concluded that Mr. Bernikow has the requisite experience, qualifications, attributes and skills necessary to serve as a member of the Board.

 Jesse Choper has been a director since October 8, 1999.
-Mr. Choper is the Earl Warren Professor of Public Law at the University of California at Berkeley School of Law, where he has taught since 1965.
+Mr. Choper is the Dean Earl Warren Professor of Public Law Emeritus at the University of California at Berkeley School of Law, where he taught from 1965 until his retirement in June 2015.
 From 1960 to 1961, Professor Choper was a law clerk for Supreme Court Chief Justice Earl Warren.
 Mr. Choper is a member of the California Horseracing Board.
-Mr. Choper was a member of the board of directors of George Foreman Enterprises, Inc. until his resignation in November 2010.
 Mr. Choper provides valuable legal expertise to the Board.
-His specific legal background makes him an authority on ethical behavior and he provides valuable insight with respect to corporate governance.
+His specific legal background provides valuable insight with respect to corporate governance and ethics.
 Mr. Choper's tenure and service as a director for over ten years is also considered a valuable asset to the Board.